 - In a large bowl, combine the flour, brown sugar, baking powder, salt and cinnamon.
 In a small bowl, whisk the egg yolks, milk, oil and vanilla; stir into dry ingredients just until moistened.
 In a small bowl, beat egg whites until stiff peaks form; fold into batter.

 - Bake in a preheated waffle iron according to manufacturer's directions until golden brown.

-- In a microwave, melt the butter, honey and cinnamon; stir until smooth.
+In a microwave, melt the butter, honey and cinnamon; stir until smooth.
+Serve waffles with syrup.

 Freeze option: Arrange waffles in a single layer on sheet pans.
 Freeze overnight or until frozen.
 Transfer to a resealable plastic freezer bag.
 Pour remaining syrup into a freezer container.
 Freeze up to 2 months.
 To use, reheat waffles in a toaster.
 Microwave syrup until heated through, and serve with waffles.
 Yield: 14 waffles (1 cup syrup).

 "Enjoyed by the whole family.
 I didn't try the syrup recipe, but we enjoyed the hint of cinnamon in the waffles."

 "Enjoyed by all.
 I omitted the cinnamon and just used bottled syrup for a quick meal.
 I also used some whole wheat flour in place of the all purpose.
 Good, simple waffle recipe."